seshasai2/house_prices_full_pipeline-main/README.md

 | Day 6 | RandomForest / XGBoost | 0.125 |
 | Day 7 | OOF Stacking (Ridge meta) | **<0.132>** |

-> Update the table as you improve.
-Recruiters like to see the iterative progression.

 ---